shanepeckham/AKS_Security/README.md

 * Occurrs after authentication
 * Only cluster admin can configure an admission controller
 * Failure to configure the admission controller results in other functionality not being available

-**DOES AKS RESTRICT ACCESS TO THE API SERVER TO THE NODE IPS ONLY?**

 **Two types of admission control**